Soviet pro-Arab propaganda: Israel as the aggressor against Palestine

 The overt methods of propaganda and the support the Soviets gathered through the United Nations were meant to isolate the United States and Israel.

 There were several reports of the United States providing Israel with napalm, cluster bombs and ball bearing bombs, showing that the United States was allowing for Israel to push people out of Lebanon and Palestine.
 The TASS went on to explain that the blame should not only be placed upon Israel for the violence that ensued, but the United States as well.
 Without the support of Washington "Israel would not have dared to commit such atrocities".
 The Soviet Union was painting a picture of violent aggressor (those being the United States and Israel) whilst presenting the Palestinian people as a unified group of oppressed people.
 This was presented in a package—radio and print, with visual aids as support.
-Any visual presentations of pro-Palestinian propaganda reinforced the fact that Israel was viewed as the aggressor and Palestine as the innocence.
+Any visual presentations of pro-Palestinian propaganda reinforced the fact that Israel was viewed as the aggressor and Palestine as the innocent.

 In the summer of 1967, the Soviet Union's unconditional support of the Arab cause resulted in a frenzied anti-Israeli campaign which made abundant use of traditional antisemitic stereotypes, particularly in cartoons that usually accompanied articles in Soviet newspapers and magazines.
 This anti-Israeli campaign that was waged starting in the 1960s was meant as an extension of the pro-Arab propaganda, using this as a means to not only bring up their allies, but to demonize the enemy as well.